Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • inhaling excessive amounts of carbon monoxide;

-• diving and strong diving under water (improper breathing, hyperventilation and intense exercise - factors can provoke the development of such an ailment);
+• diving and deep immersion under water (improper breathing, hyperventilation and intense exercise are factors that can provoke the development of such an illness);

 • prolonged stay in miniature enclosed spaces (well, mine, submarine and spacesuit);

-• technical failures in the device, is responsible for maintaining the respiratory rhythm at the time of the surgical intervention.
+• technical failures in the device, is responsible for maintaining the respiratory rhythm at the time of surgery.

 Symptoms

-Symptoms of hypercapnia are acute and chronic.
+Symptoms of hypercapnia can be acute or chronic.
 Common signs of an acute form of the disease:

 • the skin acquires a reddish tint;